LLNL/raja-suite-tutorial/Intro_Tutorial/lessons/05/README.md

 The second parameter, the `TYPE` parameter, is just the data type of the variable, such as `int`.

-In the file `five.cpp`, follow the instruction in the `TODO` comment.
+In the file `five.cpp`, follow the instruction in the `TODO` comment to create a RAJA Reduction using OpenMP.
 Once you have filled in the correct reduction statement, compile and run:

+BONUS: If you have extra time, try changing the execution policy of the `RAJA::forall` which initializes the values of our `a` and `b` arrays to also be for OpenMP.

 ```
 $ make five